 - Both the U.S. business and the foreign business that the applicant works/worked for must be doing “substantial business” after the applicant moves to the U.S.

 - The foreign and U.S. business need to be closely related to each other, such as a parent company / subsidiary, or by having common shareholders

 Unlike the L-1 visa application, EB-1c applicants must also be able to prove that their U.S. employer is able to cover their salary.

 At AmLaw Group, we know that demonstrating that an applicant meets the requirements of the EB-1c visa is a potentially overwhelming task.
-However, by working with a law firm that has experience handling these types of applications and cases, you can rest assured that your application is in the hands of professionals who know how to help you achieve your goal of living and working in the U.S. Find out what we can do to help you specifically by contacting our EB-1c visa lawyers today at (305) 509-6400.
+However, by working with a law firm that has experience handling these types of applications and cases, you can rest assured that your application is in the hands of professionals who know how to help you achieve your goal of living and working in the U.S. For the experienced and dedicated help you need, contact the russian speaking attorney EB-1c at AmLaw Group today by calling (305) 509-6400.